What Can I Do With a Criminal Justice Degree?

 Paralegals, also known as legal assistants, support lawyers, law offices, courts and legal departments of organizations in their day-to-day duties.
 Paralegals conduct legal research, draft documents, maintain files and interview potential clients.
 They also perform a variety of legal, regulatory and administrative tasks.

-Preparing for Your Career with a Criminal Justice Degree
+Preparing for Your Career With a Criminal Justice Degree

 Sources: